-"Unit" refers to the Library, Student Services, and Extension.
+"Unit" refers to Library Services, Student Services, Enrollment Management Unit, and the Educational Technology Unit.

-"Vice-President" designates the Vice-president (Academic an Research), unless otherwise stated in this Collective Agreement.
+"Vice-President" designates the Vice-President (Academic and Research), unless otherwise stated in this Collective Agreement.

 ARTICLE 1: RECOGNITION

 The Employer, pursuant to the certification of the Manitoba Labour Board, recognizes the Union as the exclusive bargaining agent for all members described in Certificate No. MLB 3976 as being within the bargaining unit.